cleverlight/lightenna/_includes/presentations/2019-09-30-migrate-train-run.md

 We do know there'll be data and those who would seek to steal or otherwise exploit it.
 We do know there'll be newly discovered security flaws that we'll need to protect ourselves against.
-We do know there'll be bugs and misconfigurations that we've introduced now which only become apparent in time.
+We do know there'll be bugs and misconfigurations that we've introduced already, which only become apparent in time.
 And because we know these things, we can plan for them.

-IAC means that when there's a data breach, we can isolate its scope and minimise the impact on our users.
+IAC means that when there's a data breach, you can isolate its scope and minimise the impact on your users.
 IAC means that when there's another Heartbleed, Shellshock or POODLE, you can assess your exposure by simply analysing that code, often just a search-and-replace.
 IAC means that when you track down a misconfiguration, especially something systemic, you can fix not only that one but all occurrences of the problem.